Dog Teeth Cleaning: How To Properly Clean Your Dog's Teeth

 Prevents tooth decay

 Nowadays, we have toothpaste that is formulated in a way to prevent tooth decay.
 These types of products will remove plaque from your pet's teeth.
 However, you need to brush their teeth daily.
-If you find something irregular in their mouth, don't try to fix it at home; go to a vet.
+If you find something irregular in their mouth, don't try brushing dog's teeth; contact your veterinary clinic as they could need a procedure.

-DIY dental care can do more harm than good and cause unnecessary pain to your pet while damaging their gums and teeth.
+DIY dental care could cause more problems than good and cause unnecessary pain to your pet while damaging their gums and teeth.

-Inflammation is a serious condition that needs to be treated at a vet's office.
+Inflammation is a serious condition and signs of dental disease that needs to be treated at a vet's office.
 Due to a lot of pain, your dog will avoid drinking and eating properly.
 You will notice swelling and redness around their gums, which can be extremely painful.

-Other symptoms may include fatigue, continuous pawing, excessive drooling, whining, bad breath and lack of interest.
+Other symptoms may include fatigue, continuous pawing, excessive drooling, whining, bad breath, plaque and tartar build and lack of interest, (Note, these can also be signs of periodontal disease).
 Usually, poor dental hygiene leads to gum infection.
-Therefore, we can't stress enough how important it is to regularly use toothpaste and brush your dog's teeth.
+Therefore, we can't stress enough how important it is to regularly use toothpaste and practice dog teeth cleaning.

 Tartar buildup leads to serious tooth issues.
 While it doesn't take too long to form, it can instantly damage your pet's teeth.
 It first starts as plaque that forms a few hours after eating.
 When plaque and salt from the dog's saliva mix up, they create a buildup that, after some time, hardens and turns into tartar.

 Tartar is an excellent ground for bacteria growth, causing many dental issues, such as tooth loss or tooth decay.
-High-quality toothpaste and regular brushing will prevent tartar from forming, ensuring your dog has nice and healthy teeth.
+High-quality toothpaste and regular dog's teeth clean will prevent tartar from forming, ensuring your dog has nice and healthy teeth.

 What toothpaste is best for dogs?

-Considering there are multiple brands available on the market, pet parents have difficulty choosing the right one.
+Considering there are multiple brands available on the market, pet parents have difficulty choosing the right dog dental care.
 While a brand can make a difference, the ingredients list is what you should be focusing on.

-Make sure that the toothpaste you choose has the following ingredients:
+Make sure that the toothpaste you choose for dog teeth cleaning has the following ingredients:

-Coconut oil has numerous benefits for your dog's teeth and gums.
+Coconut oil has numerous benefits for your dog's teeth and gums and your dog's dental health.
 First of all, it can kill bacteria, viruses, and fungi due to lauric acids.
 Some studies have shown that coconut oil can reduce gingivitis, a heavy inflammation of the gums.

-The regular use of coconut oil on teeth can minimise plaque buildup and combat many gum diseases.
+The regular use of coconut oil when you brush dog's teeth can minimise plaque buildup and combat many gum diseases.

 Many may confuse MCT oil with coconut oil, but there is a difference.
 MCT oil is present in dairy products, palm kernel oil, and coconut oil.
 Manufacturers make MCT oil by refining palm or coconut oil to create a pure concentrate.